jakobringler/blog/content/notes/ML Groom Deformer.md

 ![[notes/images/pca_subspace_disp_slide.png]]

 This PCA-generated point cloud is all of the new components (invented blend shapes) stacked on top of each other.
 They aren't separated in any way in Houdini (not packed, no ids or anything).
-The way we know what point belongs to which component is by knowing how big a sample is.
-Say our guides have 100k points.
-Then we can go through the list of points until we reach ptnum 100k-1.
-That's one component and the next starts on 100k - 200k-1 and so on.
+We determine which points belong to each component by understanding the size of the sample.
+For example, if our dataset contains 100,000 points, we can identify the components by examining the list of points.
+The first component consists of points from 0 to 99,999 (ptnum 100k-1), while the second component includes points from 100,000 to 199,999 (ptnum 200k-1), and so forth.
 ### Calculating the Weights per Example

 In the next step we will calculate how much of each component (blend shape) we need to combine to reconstruct each original displacement.

 We loop over each example and let PCA "project" (PCA math term for calculating the weights) our displacement points onto the subspace.
+This returns a list of weights that correspond to the amount of components in the subspace.

-Those weights can then later be applied to the subspace point cloud to return to the original displacement point cloud (close enough at least).
+Those weights can later be applied to the subspace point cloud to reconstruct the original displacement point cloud (close enough at least).

 ![[notes/images/pca_project_slide.png]]